Sierracaicai/ae-vae-anomaly-detection/notebooks/README.md

-# 🧪 Notebooks Overview
+# 📓 Notebooks

-This folder contains all key stages of the anomaly detection project based on AE/VAE models.
+This folder contains all step-by-step Jupyter notebooks used in this project.

-Each notebook is organized to represent a specific phase of the project pipeline.

 ---